 Research is beginning to show that many facets of obstructive sleep apnea present differently in women.

-• Position differences: While men may be more likely to experience pauses in breathing while sleeping on their backs, this may not be as significant for women.
+- Position differences: While men may be more likely to experience pauses in breathing while sleeping on their backs, this may not be as significant for women.

-• Hormone-related fluctuations: OSA symptoms may fluctuate along with hormonal fluctuations a woman experiences throughout the menstrual cycle, during pregnancy, while taking oral contraceptives, or in perimenopause.
+- Hormone-related fluctuations: OSA symptoms may fluctuate along with hormonal fluctuations a woman experiences throughout the menstrual cycle, during pregnancy, while taking oral contraceptives, or in perimenopause.

 Lack of OSA Research on Women

-Most OSA research has been conducted with middle-aged men as participants, because experts traditionally believed OSA was a men's disorder.
+For decades, most OSA research has been conducted with middle-aged men as participants, because experts traditionally believed OSA was a men's disorder.
 For this reason, it's unknown how well most OSA research applies to women.
 Many experts are speaking up about the need for more OSA research conducted on women moving forward.

-Bias in OAS Screenings
+Bias in OSA Screenings

 Many OSA screenings are based on the classic OSA symptoms generally seen in men.
 Because women may present with different symptoms, these screenings may not properly identify those who should be referred for a sleep study.